About Us Contact Shop

 Make it into these tacos.

 Oh, and then put cheese in it, and serve it with a consommé that you dip the tacos in.
-And that consommé comes from the juices of the cooked the meat.
+And that consommé comes from the juices of the slow-cooked meat.

 I’m sorry, but I need to eat these soon because they sound so incredible!